Prioritize Issues for Advocacy

 - Intervention: Are there any existing examples of policy change that has proven to be effective in addressing the problem?

-Fill out this ranking form as a group to prioritize each of the issues that your council is considering for advocacy.
-Rank each issue in order from the highest to lowest score and choose the top issues for your group to make strategic advocacy plans.
+Fill out this ranking form as a group to prioritize each of the issues that your council is considering for advocacy engagement.
+Rank each issue in order from the highest to lowest score and choose the top issues for your group to make strategic advocacy plans and/or policy platforms.